RexxLA/TextTools/README.md

 Your branch is up to date with 'origin/main'.
 ```
 ## Remove a git submodule

+When done with TextTools as a submodule (say, when the document is stable or in maintenance mode), the git submodule can easly be removed, in order to run the text conversion on a central version on your system.
+For this, follow the following recipe:

 ```
 # Remove the submodule entry from .git/config